 The faculty reserves the right to request the withdrawal of any student whose conduct, physical or mental health, or performance demonstrates lack of fitness for continuance in the nursing profession.
 Any such student not voluntarily withdrawing will be dismissed.
-The student has the right to appeal against the decision according to the Student Appeal Policy 443.
+The student has the right to appeal the decision according to the Appeal Procedure.